Childhood Arc ~ I'm Quite Knowledgeable! ~

 Even combining her past-life and current-life memories, she had no clue.

-In "Face☆Meet", Koleha's Poison Magic was used secretly.
+In "Face*Meet", Koleha's Poison Magic was used in secret.

-Who's going to brazenly put poison in something and then drink it?
-Well, she felt like there were episodes where she'd make the servants drink it and enjoy watching them suffer.
-But those were things unknown from the heroine — the player's — point of view.
+Who would brazenly poison something and then drink it themselves?
+Well, there were probably episodes where she'd force the servants to drink it and enjoy watching them suffer.
+But those were things hidden from the heroine's (the player's) point of view.

-Therefore, as for how she was supposed to use Poison Magic or how to learn it — Koleha, who hadn't yet studied it in this world, couldn't possibly know.
+As for how to use or learn Poison Magic — Koleha, who hadn't studied it in this world yet, had no way of knowing.

 (Tch, if only there had been a mini-game where you dodge or reflect the villainess's thrown poison orbs!)